-- Appropriateness of the model methodology and parameters including the probability of default and loss given default; - Identification of exposures with significant increase in credit risk; and - Incorporation of economic scenarios.
+- default; and - Identification of exposures with significant increase in credit risk. •

 The ECL allowances for credit-impaired exposures is highly subjective due to the judgement applied by management in estimating the realisable value of collaterals, if relevant, and consequently the ECL.